This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 The Old Town is home to many of Malaga’s most iconic landmarks, including the Alcazaba, a Moorish fortress built in the 11th century, and the Cathedral of Malaga, a magnificent Renaissance-style cathedral that took over 200 years to build.

-Whether you’re interested in history and culture, feasting on tapas or simply soaking up the local atmosphere, Malaga’s Old Town has something to offer everyone.
+Malaga’s Old Town has something to offer everyone, whether you’re interested in history and culture, feasting on tapas or simply soaking up the local atmosphere.
 So let’s take a closer look at the top things to do, the best restaurants and hotels and how to get around.

 🔥 My top pick >> Want to make the most out of your time in Malaga’s Old Town?
 Join my favorite tour, the Ultimate Malaga History & Tapas Experience.
 You get to see the Alcazaba, Malaga Cathedral, Atarazanas Market and the Roman Theatre, as well as enjoy some tapas in a local taverna!